anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

       dependencies:

-### bundle.dependencies.exports

-Holds keys related to binding and exporting modules (i.e making them available to bundle modules, or globally).

-        exports:

-#### bundle.dependencies.exports.bundle
+#### bundle.dependencies.imports

 Allows you to *export* or [*inject*](resourceconverters.coffee#inject-replace-dependencies) (i.e have available) specific dependencies (other modules) throughout the *whole bundle*, under the given variable name(s).

 Eg you want to access `'underscore'` from  `_`, `'backbone'` from `Backbone` etc, from all modules, without having to declare it in each module.

-Effectively this means that each module will have an *injection* of all `dependencies.exports.bundle`, so you don't have to list them in each module.
+Effectively this means that each module will have an *injection* of all `dependencies.imports`, so you don't have to list them in each module.

 @example